 After activating my Pocket PC I copied some books over to it and tried reading using Microsoft Reader 1.0 for Pocket PC.
 The same basic functions, just smaller.
 My Jornada has a scroll wheel that allowed me to move page by page with ease.
-On both versions I found the default text size easy to read and was able to run with the defaults.
-File size on average was 700 kb, not too bad.
+In both versions, I found the default text size easy to read and was able to run with the defaults.
+The file size on average was 700 kb, not too bad.

 My next stop was the other format listed on the eBook websites, Adobe Acrobat eBook Reader.
 Another download and activation, this time quick and easy.
-Headed to the free sites and downloaded some eBook in Adobe’s format, which were added automatically to the application and copied to it’s installation directory.
-Opening eBook Reader ( with Cool Type; how they love these names ) presented me with the same basic layout of it’s competitor, this time options on the right instead of the left.
+Headed to the free sites and downloaded some eBooks in Adobe’s format, which was added automatically to the application and copied to its installation directory.
+Opening eBook Reader ( with Cool Type; how they love these names ) presented me with the same basic layout of its competitor, this time options on the right instead of the left.
 I couldn’t choose font size but could use a zoom feature.
-A dictionary was built in, as opposed to Microsoft offering an eBook version of Encarta Dictionary for free.
+A dictionary was built-in, as opposed to Microsoft offering an eBook version of Encarta Dictionary for free.
 Pretty well an even match until I hit upon the double page feature; eBook Reader allows me to see two pages at once, filling my screen.
 A tough comparison but Adobe wins with the eBook Reader.
-Of course since both are free, download them and grab as many free eBooks as you can handle.
+Of course, since both are free, download them and grab as many free eBooks as you can handle.

-After this I starting looking for a Pocket PC version; unfortunately Adobe only offers eBook Reader for Windows or Apple PCs.
+After this I started looking for a Pocket PC version; unfortunately, Adobe only offers eBook Reader for Windows or Apple PCs.
 It is based on the Adobe Acrobat PDF format, so I downloaded Adobe Acrobat for Pocket PC.
 Microsoft uses a *.lit extension while Adobe used a *.pdf extension.
 The pain there is Acrobat Reader won’t open eBook Reader PDF files, but eBook Reader will open all PDF files.
 I tried this on my Pocket PC to get zilch.
-Regular PDF files opened fine, but required an indexing to be done during the transfer from PC to Pocket PC.
+Regular PDF files opened fine but required indexing to be done during the transfer from PC to Pocket PC.

 Now I had two formats of eBook reader on my PC and one on my Pocket PC.
 Perusing the web further I discovered quite a few eBooks in Acrobat Reader format, but the vast majority of freebies are in straight text.
 Excellent sites such as Project Gutenberg and Virginia.edu eBook List are the best places to look for any classic eBook.
 The beauty of text eBooks is the fact they can be read anywhere on practically any device.
 Their downfall is the lack of extras involved, as offered by the eBook readers above.